Sooner or later every author is asked to contribute to a charity, endorse a worthy cause, or shout out a kickstarter or patreon.

 I can support a select group of causes, schools, and libraries with both donated books and funding.
 I value literacy and education.
 That’s how I enjoy giving back to my community because that’s how I earn a living.

-I prefer to stay private about the specifics of my philanthropic endeavors and have personal reasons for choosing causes.
+I prefer to stay private about the specifics of my philanthropic endeavors.
+I have personal reasons for choosing causes.
 I spend a good deal of time researching to ensure every single one I choose is run efficiently and with few ulterior motives or agendas.

 I simply don’t have the time or the money to research, qualify, and support every request I receive.